 Kim Taylor, the smoky-voiced, singer-songwriter based in Southern Ohio, is known for her folk-pop songs and haunting live performances.
-With three acclaimed albums to her credit, she’s shared stages with artists ranging from Kris Kristofferson to Ollabelle and Over The Rhine and has appeared on NPR’s World Cafe Live with David Dye.
+With three full-length acclaimed albums to her credit, she’s shared stages with artists ranging from Kris Kristofferson to Ollabelle and Grace Potter and has appeared on NPR’s World Cafe Live with David Dye.

 Love’s A Dog (October 2013) is Taylor’s most recent release reuniting with producer/multi-instrumentalist

 Love’s A Dog was also influenced by Kim’s acting debut.
 In 2011, Taylor was cast as a lead role in Matthew Porterfield’s music-infused drama, I Used To Be Darker.
-With art mirroring life, she was cast as a musician in the film and paired with actor/musician, Ned Oldham.
+With art mirroring life, she was cast as a musician in the film and paired with actor/musician, Ned Oldham (Old Calf).

 IUTBD was named one of the New Yorker’s best films of 2013.